Originally published in Maine Boats, Homes & Harbors magazine.

 Williams’s mantra has long been “No corporate culture, no dealer incentives, no focus groups.
 Just boats.”
 He’s all about relationships.
 That starts with close attention to his customers and the customized features that follow, like extra headroom for a particularly tall gent and a sewing machine station for a yachting seamstress.
 His customers often become friends.

 Back then, Stanley was an accomplished builder of wooden boats with a shop in the Mt.
 Desert Island village of Bass Harbor.
 He had no interest in fiberglass.
-But, Williams recalled, Stanley realized more fishermen were buy- ing fiberglass boats.
+But, Williams recalled, Stanley realized more fishers were buying fiberglass boats.

 The designs produced by Stanley, who died in 2007, have remained popular.
-Additional interesting projects in recent years include construction of a Douglas Zurn designed Williams 38 model that’s a modern take on the popular Stanley 38.
-It features a classic downeast superstructure, a fast V underbody, and a high performance power package.
+In recent years, additional interesting projects include the construction of a Douglas Zurn-designed Williams 38 model that’s a modern take on the popular Stanley 38.
+It features a classic Downeast superstructure, a fast V underbody, and a high-performance power package.